rydmike/flex_color_scheme/README.md

    );
 ```

+### Example 5 - Building the Example

+The above concludes the code walk through of example 5.
+When we build it, the example starts with
-This example starts with the **deep blue sea** scheme.
-In these examples we can also see the correctly
+the **deep blue sea** scheme.
+In the example below we can also see the correctly
 themed system navigation bar on the Android device.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5al.png?raw=true" alt="ColorScheme example 5 light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex5ad.png?raw=true" alt="ColorScheme example 5 dark" width="250"/>

 Try example 5 live on the [**web here**](https://rydmike.com/flexcolorscheme5)

-### Computed Dark Theme
+### Example 5 - Computed Dark Theme

-Since the example allows us to toggle the dark mode from using its hand tuned predefined dark scheme colors, to the
+Since example 5 allows us to toggle the dark mode from using its hand tuned predefined dark scheme colors, to the
 dark scheme colors computed from the light scheme colors.
-Let's compare some examples.
+Let's use that feature study and compare some examples.

 With the above **deep blue sea** scheme, the computed ones are a bit more dull and muted in this example.
 These screenshots are using medium surface branding, the computed dark scheme is on the right.